aleb2000/kundervolt/README.md

 # License

-Undervolt: a kernel module to undervolt Intel-based Linux system with Secure Boot enabled.
+kundervolt: a kernel module to undervolt Intel-based Linux system with Secure Boot enabled.
 Copyright © 2025  Alessandro Balducci

 This program is free software; you can redistribute it and/or